 - Aortion of profits go to the Sumatran Orangutan Conservation

 - Located close to the old Dutch hill-station of Berastagi

 - Set in extensive lush parklands with large pool

 Tabo Cottages Lake Toba view

-- Great lakeside location on Lake Toba's Samosir Island
+- Fabulous lakeside location on Lake Toba's Samosir Island

 - Delightful, lush tropical garden setting

-- Well-appointed with pool, restaurant, bar and bakery
+- Well-appointed with pool, bar/restaurant and in-house bakery

 Greenhost Boutique Hotel Yogyakarta view